Reflections At Bukit Chandu: Why It Is Worth Visiting To Remember The Bravery Of A Few

 Opium processing plant

-The second floor gallery at Reflections at Bukit Chandu sheds more light on the opium industry in Singapore.
+The second floor gallery at Reflections at Bukit Chandu sheds more light on the rise and fall of the opium industry in Singapore.

 Opium processing plant